|

 Cover the connection parts with insulation

-wall and fix them to the wall with clips or ‘knock-ins’.
-These steps are usually
+and fix them to the wall with clips or ‘knock-ins’.
+These

 In

-from bottom to top with tape.
-Wrap up the pipes that are grouped together in the
+bottom to top with tape.
+Wrap up the pipes that are grouped

 attention to exact timings – use a digital watch!

-You must expel all the air from the system: moisture or damp air in the
+must expel all the air from the system: moisture or damp air

 a)